Is Few Moda worth it? I share my experience of this members-only clothing site.

 Typically, I would have been turned off by the $39 membership fee, but I felt confident that I’d find a few things I liked based on what I saw in ads…a little out of character for me, but it worked out (spoiler).

-My Experience with Few Moda
+My Experience with Few Moda in 2022

 Is Few Moda Worth It?